KingRiq/KingRiq.github.io/index.md

 *	Garnered “Top Team Performance” award during 1st quarter district evaluation of 2017

-*	Planned and organized weapon inventories, production control and standards of quality safety and security within the work place.
+*	Planned and organized weapon inventories, production control and standards of quality safety and security within the workplace.

 *	Promoted to Nuclear Weapons Team Leader a year ahead of peers to lead over 40 nuclear tests and troubleshooting operations.